 Options transactions may involve an account's buying or writing (selling) options on securities, futures contracts, securities indices (including futures on securities indices) or currencies.
 An account may engage in these transactions either to enhance investment return or to hedge against changes in the value of other assets that it owns or intends to acquire.
-Options can generally be classified as either "call" or "put" options.
-There are two parties to a typical options transaction: the "writer" (seller) and the "buyer."
-A call option gives the buyer the right to buy a security or other asset (such as an amount of currency or a futures contract) from, and a put option gives the buyer the right to sell a security or other asset to, the option writer at a specified price, on or before a specified date.
+Options can generally be classified as either "call" or "put" option gives the buyer the right to buy a security or other asset (such as an amount of currency or a futures contract) from, and a put option gives the buyer the right to sell a security or other asset to, the option writer at a specified price, on or before a specified date.
 The buyer of an option pays a premium when purchasing the option, which reduces the return on the underlying security or other asset if the option is exercised, and results in a loss if the option expires unexercised.
 The writer of an option receives a premium from writing an option, which may increase its return if the option expires or is closed out at a profit.
 An "American-style" option allows an option to be exercised only at a specific time or times, such as the end of its term.
 Options may be traded on or off an established securities or options exchange.